‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 how long does it take to drive?
 It's like 3,000-ish from California to New York.
 Yeah.

 And that's, I have never done the cross-country drive, but that's like, what, a week, right?
 Thereabouts.
 I mean, this seems like something we should actually Google maps.

-So we don't receive 50 emails on this exact same time.
+So we don't receive 50 emails on this exact same thing.
+It depends how motivated you are.

-He does only seem to have one giant tank of gas, though, and a very unreliable car.
+He does only seem to to have one giant tank of gas, though, and a very unreliable car.
 So I'm a little worried about this plan to drive all the way up through South America to get to Albuquerque.

 So LA to New York, I'm seeing on Google Maps as 41 hours.
 And that's assuming traffic patterns and whatnot.

-And I was thinking about this too when Carol was driving from Albuquerque to Vegas, which I think you'll see lists as like an eight-ish hour drive, basically.
+And I was thinking about this, too, when Carol was driving from Albuquerque to Vegas, which I think you'll see lists as like an eight-ish hour drive, basically.

 But under these road conditions, I think you could cut it to six.

-Okay.
+You know, I think you could easily shave some time basically driving as fast as you are comfortable driving on an open road.

 And based on the timeline of the show, we have flashed back, we should say, a few days earlier than everything that's going on in Vegas.
 Day nine into the whole thing.

 Okay, that's true.

 Anything you want to say about the frequency number that he that, so it's 8.613.0 is the one frequency that he has found any kind of chatter on.
 Yeah.

-And Vince Gilligan said on the official pod that they they took, they really labored over that sound effect and that Dave Porter, who was the composer for like Breaking Bad, et cetera, et cetera, engineered that sound.
+And Vince Gilligan said on the official pod that they they took they really labored over that sound effect and that Dave Porter, who was the composer for like Breaking Bad, et cetera, et cetera, engineered that sound.

 I'm ready to be heard again.
 I'm ready for numerology.

 It did just sound kind of like a trip-hop beat to me.
+It was like somebody could turn this into actual music.

-You know, we already dug into some of kind of what's allowed and what's not in terms of the consent and the eggs and the potential to like harvest all these stem cells.
+You know, we already dug into some of kind of what's allowed and what's not in terms of the consent and the eggs and the potential to like harvest all these stem cells, but even just all this kind of questions and sub-questions around the food supply, I just find myself endlessly captivated by for some reason.

-I love the way that Minuso's like sat, like his eyes kind of lit up when she's like, They can't lie.
-And he was just like, oh, interesting information, you know.
+I love the way that Minuso's like sat, like his eyes kind of lit up when she's like, they can't lie.
+And he was just like, oh, interesting information, you know?

-if they harvest, and again, I don't know if one can harvest stem cells from a frozen embryo, but if one can, and if they do,
+If they harvest, and again, I don't know if one can harvest stem cells from a frozen embryo, but if one can, and if they do, is that a violation so egregious that people will be like, everyone will agree, hive mind bad, actually?

 I'm already there, but like, you know, somehow I'm not so optimistic about some of the holdouts, Joe.
 I hope that that's the case.

-But even like, even from the food supply aspect, like what we got a really interesting email from Michael who asked, like, you know, John Cena mentions on the tape that there are all these established milk farms and cows that need milking and they're able to kind of use that to complement the human protein and the remaining produce and all that stuff into their little protein shakes that they're drinking.
+John Cena mentions on the tape that there are all these established milk farms and cows that need milking and they're able to kind of use that to complement the human protein and the remaining produce and all that stuff into their little protein shakes that they're drinking.

 Yeah.
 But is there a reason why the hive mind wouldn't be allowed to run a chicken farm?

+Especially if it's unfertilized.
 Does this go back to your point of like,

 where does life begin?